Dad and Dave Come to Town: Writing

+the plot, such as it was, it didn’t amount to anything much.
+We had conference after conference here with Jim Banks, Hal Carlton, Billy Maloney, friends of mine and people whom I knew knew theatre, and Harvey, and we evolved it.
+Think up the funny sequences and work them into the plot."

+The humour was considerably more risque than normal for a Cinesound film.

 Bailey said "wireless has helped to bring the Australian farmer in touch with the city, I admit that, but there are still thousands of country people who cannot afford a wireless.
 'Dad' is modelled on the small farmer-not the squatter, who has his swimming pool, and parties guaranteed to show even the city dweller a thing or two.
 "In 'Dad and Dave Come to Town' we have modernised 'Dad and Dave,' but I think audiences will find the humour of these characters is still typical."